Reply to comment

 4) Create Snapshot fields that will "snapshot" the Lookup fields you want to track changes in.
 Because of the way Snapshot fields work, this will make it so that you will capture the lookup fields you want to snapshot at the point when the new detail records are created.
 (To learn more, please see our Set Up a Snapshot Field help topic).

 5) Set up an import that will take all outstanding tasks or sales opportunities and will import them into the details tables.
 When mapping the fields, you will just need to pull the "key fields" (generally the record ID# field) of the open tasks or opportunities tables and will need to import them into the reference fields in the details tables.
-(To learn how to create an import, checkout this topic: https://www.quickbase.com/help/import_from_table.html) Each time you run this import later, your task end dates and your opportunity sizes will be captured in the snapshot fields.
+(To learn how to create an import, check out this topic: https://www.quickbase.com/user-assistance/default.html#import_from_table...)
+Each time you run this import later, your task end dates and your opportunity sizes will be captured in the Snapshot fields.

 Once you have the above infrastructure in place, you can do many different things to help you manage your team and to get valuable insights out of this additional data.
 Here are some additional, optional things you can do to further improve your application:

 * You can build crosstab reports in the details tables (the "baseline" and "pipeline snapshot" tables) that will show you how the numeric values have changed over time.
 To do this, you'll want to place the "date created" field as the column field.
 (For help in creating crosstab reports, see https://www.quickbase.com/user-assistance/default.html#creating_a_summar....)

 * You can add "embedded reports" to the master table's forms that will show you all the records where you have snapshotted the related details records. (https://www.quickbase.com/user-assistance/default.html#embed_view.html)